 How Clubhouse works

 For the uninitiated, Clubhouse is a social-media app that lets users be a part of or listen in on audio conversations.
+Recently, there have been concerns about Clubhouse privacy and its security risks.

 To start, users can create rooms to have live discussions on specific topics.
 Currently, there are two types of rooms: open and closed.
 Open rooms allow other users to pop in and listen to or interact with the hosts, while closed rooms are restricted to those invited.
 The app has been a success with Silicon Valley entrepreneurs and is favored by celebrities such as Drake, Oprah Winfrey, and Kevin Hart since its inception in 2020.